fiso64/slsk-batchdl/README.md

   string or csv row has no track title, or when -a/--album is enabled.

 ### Aggregate
 With -g/--aggregate, sldl will first perform an ordinary search for the input, then attempt to group the results into distinct songs and download one of each kind.
 A common use case is finding all remixes of a song or printing all songs by an artist that are not your music dir.
 Two files are considered equal if their inferred track title and artist name are equal (ignoring case and some special characters), and their lengths are within --length-tol of each other.
-  Note that this mode is not 100% reliable, which is why --min-users-aggregate is set to 2 by default, i.e. any song that is shared by only one peer will be ignored.
+Note that this mode is not 100% reliable, which is why --min-shares-aggregate is set to 2 by default, i.e. any song that is shared only once will be ignored.
 Enable --relax-filtering to make the file filtering less aggressive.

 ### Album Aggregate
 Activated when --album and --aggregate are enabled, in this mode sldl searches for the query and groups results into distinct albums.
 Two folders are considered same if they have the same number of audio files, and the durations of the files are within --length-tol of each other (or within 3 seconds if length-tol is not configured).
 If both folders have exactly one audio file with similar lengths, also checks if the inferred title and artist name coincide.
 More reliable than normal aggregate due to much simpler grouping logic.
-  Note that --min-users-aggregate is 2 by default, which means that folders shared by only one peer are ignored.
+Note that --min-shares-aggregate is 2 by default, which means that folders shared only once will be ignored.

 ## Searching